Becoming a Motivational Speaker: An All-Inclusive Checklist

 Noise pollution – Noise-cancelling headphones are quite pricey, but what the heck?
 The great thing about these headphones is that you get three birds with one stone: a noise-cancelling function, the ability to listen to your own music and replacing the aircraft’s pair (usually not great quality).

 Luggage weight – No one wants to be horrified by an unplanned overweight suitcase and the accompanying penalty fees.
-A small suitcase scale also known as a “mini luggage scale” is a digital gadget that one can use to avoid nasty surprises.
+A small suitcase scale is also known as a “mini luggage scale” is a digital gadget that one can use to avoid nasty surprises.

 Oh yes, and remember your battery-charging power bank or even two of them.